A group of people standing on and around a Tanzania Specialist jeep

 In short, yes, on a whole, Tanzanians are friendly.
 To ensure that you do not offend any Tanzanian people, do your research before and respect cultural boundaries.

-But generally as long as you visit Tanzania being friendly and open to communication with native people, you will have a friendly greeting in return.
+But generally, as long as you visit Tanzania being friendly and open to communication with native people, you will have a friendly greeting in return.

 Thanks for reading!